-Stonebridge monitors and controls underwriting risks via various methods, including:
+The Company monitors and controls underwriting risks via various methods, including:

-- Stonebridge acquired re-insurance cover for the entirity of 2023.
-This offered Risk Mitigation to Stonebridge against larger claims against SIIL's Accident & Health policies.
-The 2023 policy has not yet been used, however the reinsurance was utilised for the 2022 year on a claim reported in 2023.
-There could still be claims relating to 2023 that have not yet been reported.
-Stonebridge has again taken out re-insurance to cover 2024.
-SIIL mitigates risk on the Pet portfolio by obtaining reinsurance coverage against large third party liability claims and also via a quota share arrangement which covers all other claims. - Monthly performance reporting highlights performance of key underwriting metrics Reviewing relevant risks, including Reserve Risk, in the Risk Register at least quarterly - Quarterly reporting and monthly estimations of claims reserves are submitted to the Board and Executive Committee - The ORSA includes stress and scenario testing which is used to assess the risks under stressed conditions - Lapse/Non-Renewal monitoring is conducted monthly - Expense management processes are in place to limit Expense Risk
+- The Company acquired re-insurance cover for the entirety of 2024.
+This offered Risk Mitigation to the Company against larger claims against SIIL's Accident & Health policies.
+The 2024 policy was utilised during the year on a claim reported in 2023.
+There could still be claims relating to 2024 that have not yet been reported.
+The Company has again taken out re-insurance to cover 2025.
+SIIL mitigates risk on the Pet portfolio by obtaining reinsurance coverage against large third party liability claims and also via a quota share arrangement which covers all other claims.
+SIIL mitigates risk on the train cancellation product by obtaining a quota share reinsurance arrangement which covers all claims. - Monthly performance reporting highlights performance of key underwriting metrics Reviewing relevant risks, including Reserve Risk, in the Risk Register at least quarterly - Quarterly reporting and monthly estimations of claims reserves are submitted to the Board and Executive Committee - The ORSA includes stress and scenario testing which is used to assess the risks under stressed conditions - Lapse/Non-Renewal monitoring is conducted monthly

+Expense management processes are in place to limit Expense Risk